Paper 1

 • Identify which aspects of these texts’ thinking you find limited, and explain what the approach overlooks or fails to address.

-These challenges give you an opportunity to incorporate your own thinking on mindfulness, particularly if you agree with something but want to expand on it or if you find that some idea or perspective is lacking from the conversation.
+These challenges give you an opportunity to incorporate your own thinking on the readings, particularly if you agree with something but want to expand on it or if you find that some idea or perspective is lacking from the conversation.
 You are welcome to incorporate examples to further illustrate how these perspectives on mindfulness are useful or limited.

 Your paper should follow MLA guidelines for formatting (spacing, font, first-page heading, title, header with last name and page number) and citations, both in-text and on a works cited page.